-During the off-season months, the ticket price to Krka is only 30 Kuna!
-Whereas in the busy tourist season, it skyrockets to 200 Kuna!
+During the off-season months, the ticket price to Krka is only 30 kunas.
+During the busy tourist season, it skyrockets to 200 kunas!
 Being flexible with your dates and traveling in the off-season are some of the best ways to save money traveling from Split to Krka National Park.

-There are also separate prices for the boat excursions down the Krka River or for hiring a tour guide that can be added onto your entrance fee, detailed in the pricing guide.
+There are also separate prices for the boat cruise down the Krka River or for hiring a tour guide, which can be added to your entrance fee, detailed in the pricing guide.

 You can buy food at certain areas in the park, but it’s easier and cheaper to pack your own lunch and snacks.